 Recipe: Cranberry Pomegranate Winter Sangria©From the Kitchen of Deep South Dish

 Prep time: 10 min |Inactive time: 4 hours | Yield: About 6 to 8 servings

 - 1 (750 ml) bottle of white zinfandel (red in color)

 - 2 cups of POM Wonderful pomegranate juice

 - 1 apple, unpeeled, cored, quartered & sliced thin

 - 1 orange, halved and sliced thin

 - 1 lemon, halved and sliced thin

 Combine all of the ingredients in an extra large storage container, taste and adjust flavors to your liking.
 Chill at least 4 hours or overnight.
 Stir before serving and transfer to pitchers or pour by the glass.
 Use a pair of tongs to extract some of the fruit for each glass, add ice to each glass, and fill glasses, leaving about an inch of free space at the top.
 Top each glass off with a splash of Pellegrino and lightly stir.

-Note: The color for this sangria comes primarily from the juices, so you can use either red or white.
+Cook's Note: The color for this sangria comes primarily from the juices, so you can use either red or white.
 Use any good wine that you prefer.
-I used a red zinfandel, but other good choices include Cabernet Sauvignon, Merlot, Rioja, Shiraz, or Beaujolais.
+I used a white zinfandel, which is actually a light red in color, but other good choices include Cabernet Sauvignon, Merlot, Rioja, Shiraz, or Beaujolais.